abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 This assigns a unique name to the container.
 This is a convenience so that when you are using the Docker CLI, you don't have to use the hash ID to reference it.
 This will be important later to the Rails application container definition.

 ```
-d.expose = [5432]
+d.ports  = ['5432:5432']
 ```

-This exposes the container's 5432 port locally.
+This forwards ports port 5432 from the container to port 5432 on the host machine.
 The **only reason** I do this is so I can use pgAdmin on my host machine to inspect the development database.
 I **do not need** to expose the port in order to connect to it from the Rails application (as I'll show later).

 #### Equivalent Docker CLI